FND/webrez/index.md

 * foo
 * bar

-Any `hr.pragma` modifies the following element, applying all its attributes.
+Any `HR.pragma` modifies the following element, applying all its attributes.